 To make troubleshooting easier, you need to see the high fidelity runtime characteristics of your code running on the JVM, and you need that data in real time.

-one.newrelic.com > Explorer > (select service) > Realtime Profiling Java: The JVM cluster timeline view shows the JVM behavior across the cluster.
+one.newrelic.com > All capabilities > APM & Services > (select service) > Realtime Profiling Java: The JVM cluster timeline view shows the JVM behavior across the cluster.

 Each row of the timeline represents a specific JVM over time.
 Inside each row, a box represents a 5-minute period of that JVM's life.
 From least severe to most severe, yellow, orange, and red traffic lights indicate anomalous behavior for a JVM, so you can drill down into that instance and the right time period when investigating errors or other performance issues.

 Select How is JVM health determined? for a detailed breakdown of how JVM health is calculated.